American Studies Faculty

 Layla Aldousany joined NCSSM in August 2020 as an Instructor of American Studies and Humanities.
 Although she is originally from Miami, Florida, she has enjoyed finding and building community in Durham since she first moved here in 2007.
 She has a Ph.D. in English from Duke University, where her dissertation focused on the subject of nothingness in early modern poetry and scientific experimentation.
 In American Studies, she is interested in the connections between literary and scientific thought.
 When Layla is not in the classroom, she enjoys tackling her growing pile of books (or reading fanfiction), swimming laps, and trying to pick up quilting again.

-A member of the humanities faculty at NCSSM since 2006 and National Board Certified Teacher, Michelle Brenner currently teaches American Studies and Digital Humanities.
+Michelle Brenner has been a member of the humanities faculty at NCSSM since 2006 and National Board Certified Teacher.
+She currently teaches American Studies and Digital Humanities.
 She is passionate about American history, literature, popular culture, interdisciplinary courses, instructional technology, and working with students outside of class to improve their writing.
 She has enjoyed developing several Mini-Term courses, including Frankenstein to Freakshows: Science in Popular Culture, and loves to think about the places where humanities, science, creativity, and popular culture intersect.
-She has been elected as a member of the faculty senate, has served on the Course Innovation Working Group, and has been honored with the UNC Excellence in Teaching Award for Outreach.
-She enjoys yoga and mindfulness practices which she shares with her students.
+She has served as a member of the faculty senate, on the Course Innovation Working Group, and has been honored with the UNC Excellence in Teaching Award for Outreach.
+She enjoys yoga and mindfulness practices, which she shares with her students.